Eating a Diet Rich in Fruits and Vegetables

 - Fresh or dried fruit mixed with cereal or oatmeal

-- Bagel or English muffin topped with onion and tomato or cucumber and cream cheese
+- Bagel or English muffin topped with whole fruit jam or onion and tomato or cucumber and cream cheese

 - Glass of tomato juice with a spear of celery